-- Diagnosis of neurological disorders such as epilepsy, schizophrenia, tinnitus, ... - Presurgical planning of brain surgery.
+- Diagnosis of neurological disorders such as epilepsy, schizophrenia, tinnitus, ... - Presurgical planning of brain surgery. - Collaboration with the Institut de Neurosciences des Systèmes on these topics http://ins.univ-amu.fr/fr/.

 Cognitive research

 - Aims at better understanding the brain spatio-temporal organisation. - Collaboration with the Laboratory for Neurobiology of Cognition in order to develop methods that suit their needs for sophisticated data analysis.